mogoweb/chromium_webview/README.md

 goal is to provide full Android WebKit compatible API, so the web apps or hybrid apps can easily immigrate to chromium.

+You can use ChromiumWebView as the same as Android WebView except for different package name.

 ## Setting Up

 This section explains how to set up your Android project to use ChromiumWebView.